Four takeaways from Gophers men's basketball vs. St. Francis Brooklyn

 In Monday's 61-60 win against Western Michigan, Jaden Henley was the first freshman to start the season opener for the Gophers since Daniel Oturu and Gabe Kalscheur in 2018-19.

-That shows you how much the Gophers are decimated by injuries at that position, but it also is an example of how much they believe in Henley's ability.
+That shows you how much the Gophers are decimated by injuries at , guard/small forward, but it also is an example of how much they believe in Henley's ability.

-The 6-foot-7 freshman struggled with four points on 1-for-4 shooting in his debut, but Henley bounce back quickly with a team-high 16 points on 5-for-8 shooting in 27 minutes Friday.
+The 6-7 freshman struggled with four points on 1-for-4 shooting in his debut, but Henley bounce back with a team-high 16 points on 5-for-8 shooting in 27 minutes Friday.
 He committed five turnovers but only two came in the second half.

-Henley, a under-the-radar, three-star prospect from California, has the size to defend multiple positions, but he also has the ball handling and playmaking skills to play small forward through point guard offensively.
+Henley, an under-the-radar, three-star prospect from California, has the size to defend multiple positions, but he also has the ball handling and playmaking skills to play small forward through point guard offensively.

 Free throw improvement